 In the API-driven world, where failures are NOT unexpected, handling errors and adapting to new business requirements have become a challenging and continuous work.
 Is the new Knot.x feature going to make this process more manageable and ready for further evolution?
 Check out this post to explore some basic concepts of Configurable Integrations.

-In the past, web platforms were quite simple: there was a web server that hosted our application and a database to store the data.
+In the past, web platforms were quite simple: there was a web server hosting our application and a database storing the data.
 A database kept information about products, customers, orders but also articles, homepage content, etc. An application utilised that information and produced an HTML markup combining static content with customer-related data (like a shopping cart).
 Over time, however, the number of our users and new features has grown exponentially.
 The initial simplicity comes at a price - scaling of monoliths was challenging as well as maintaining various responsibilities in the single application.

-However, decomposing functionalities into independent services was the next step in the software evolution.
+Decomposing functionalities into independent services was the next step in the software evolution.
 Service-oriented architecture (SOA) and microservices structure an application as a collection of loosely coupled services.
-Distributed systems simplify some aspects like scalability, resilience and agility but also introduce new challenges: integrations.
+Such systems simplify some aspects like scalability, resilience and agility but also introduce new challenges: integrations.

 - an API request,